vlagrassa/hyper-operations-coq/README.md

 # Hyper-Operations in Coq

-This project implements lemmas and theorems from "The Fundamental Theorems of Hyper-Operations" (see below) in Coq.
+This project implements lemmas and theorems on hyper-operations in Coq.

+# CoqDoc Library

+A CoqDoc generated file can be found [here](https://vlagrassa.github.io/hyper-operations-coq/HyperOp.html).

 # Source